FilterVCF

 - -Xmx

-- This will set Java's memory usage, overriding autodetection. -Xmx20g will specify 20 gigs of RAM, and -Xmx200m will specify 200 megs.
-The max is typically 85% of physical memory.
+- Set Java's memory usage, overriding autodetection. -Xmx20g specifies 20 GB; -Xmx200m specifies 200 MB.
+The default is 4 GB.
+Maximum is typically 85% of physical memory.

 - -eoom

-- This flag will cause the process to exit if an out-of-memory exception occurs.
+- Exit if an out-of-memory exception occurs.
 Requires Java 8u92+.

 - -da

 - Disable assertions.
-Can provide minor performance improvements in production environments.
+Can provide minor performance improvements.

 Examples